 A probationary faculty member may ask to be considered for nonmandatory promotion and tenure review any time.
 However, the tenure initiating unit promotion and tenure committee may deny a probationary nonmandatory review every year up to the candidate's mandatory year.
 If a probationary nonmandatory review is allowed and the outcome is negative, the candidate continues at the rank they held at the start of the review.
 If a probationary mandatory review outcome is negative, the candidate's employment ends.
 Exclusions of time from a probationary period are allowed under 3335-6-03(D) and the expectations for productivity must be independent of the duration of the probationary period.
 A tenured faculty member may request a promotion review at any time.
 However, the tenure initiating unit promotion and tenure committee may deny this request if the tenured faculty member's accomplishments are judged not to warrant such review.
-The promotion and tenure committee may deny a tenured faculty member's request for promotion review only once.
+The promotion and tenure committee may deny the snegative, the tenured faculty member sat the rank they held at the start of the review.
+The promotion and tenure committee may deny this request for promotion review only once.
 If the review is allowed and the outcome is negative, the tenured faculty member continues at the rank they held at the start of the review.
 This faculty member may continue at that rank indefinitely or request subsequent reviews that may not be denied.